chair6/test-go-container-images/README.md

 Scanners should probably not be identifying any vulnerabilities.

+### hello2-*

+Same as above, but with 2 copies of the benign Go binary.

+Tests a scanner's behavior regarding duplication of content / issues.

+Scanners may report a varying number of vulnerabilities, depending on how they handle this.

 ### gnutls-*

 "Hello world" Go binary with no known vulnerabilities, as above.